 Ownership and management – If you own a pub but sublet the management or you are a self-employed pub manager your insurance risks will differ quite drastically from an owner who runs and manages their pub.
 It is important that either as a manager, or owner, you seek independent advice to ensure your risk is covered correctly.

-There is cover for up to 4 rooms on most pub policies.
+There is cover for up to four rooms on most pub policies.
 Over this it is advisable to obtain guesthouse/hotel insurance.

-Pub insurance will vary in cost dependent on the type of pub you are and the entertainment/facilities you have e.g. Play area, live music etc.
+Pub insurance will vary in cost depending on the type of pub you have and the entertainment/facilities you have e.g. play area, live music etc.

 Yes, activities related to your day to day business held on your premises are covered.

 Even if you don’t employee the staff directly you should have an element of employers’ liability as a contingency, especially if your manager is following your instructions.

 We will look at individual circumstances to understand if one policy or multiple policies are appropriate for your circumstances.

 Yes, we understand that many pubs will be tenanted and allow an element of cover for this.